RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Methodology

 \section{Methodology}

-This section describes the experimental design used to evaluate RAG variants for SQL and API generation.
-We detail the configuration of each RAG variant, the construction and validation of our SAP Transactional Banking (TRBK)-based test dataset, the documentation embedding pipeline, and the evaluation metrics applied across all experiments.
+This section describes the experimental setup used to evaluate retrieval strategies for SQL query generation and REST API call generation.
+We first outline the overall evaluation design and the implementation of each retrieval approach, then describe the SAP Transactional Banking use case, dataset construction process, documentation embedding pipeline, and evaluation metrics.